What is Intermittent Fasting?

 • Nausea

-Intermittent fasting, in general, is not suitable for everybody.
+Intermittent fasting is not suitable for everybody.
 This includes the 5:2 diet and even the new modified plan of increasing your calorie intake to 800 cal on the fasting days.

 Comment